tink-crypto/tink/docs/JAVA-HOWTO.md

 of a corresponding type (see [this document](KEY-MANAGEMENT.md#key-keyset-and-keysethandle) for further details).

-A list of primitives and the implemenations currently supported by Tink in Java can be found [here](PRIMITIVES.md#java).
+A list of primitives and the implementations currently supported by Tink in Java can be found [here](PRIMITIVES.md#java).

 You obtain a primitive by calling the method `getPrimitive(classObject)` of a